cloudmesh-community/book/chapters/cloud/datacenter.md

 ### Power Usage Effectiveness

-One of the frequent measurements in data centers that iss used is the Power usage effectiveness or PUE in short.
+One of the frequent measurements in data centers that is used is the Power usage effectiveness or PUE in short.
 It is a measurement to identify how much energy is ued for the computing equipment versus other energy costs such as air conditioning.